Ruskin Group Theatre's A MEMORY OF TWO MONDAYS Closes

-(Ample free parking)
+(Ample free parking)HOW:

 Running: Fridays and Saturdays at 8 pm and Sundays at 2 pm

 No performance on Sunday, July 3rdClosing performance: July 25, 2011HOW MUCH:All Seats are $25 ($20.00 for students, seniors, and guild members)

 Contact box office for special group ratesDescription: During a time of 25% unemployment, Arthur Miller's play conjures the dreams of a young man yearning for a college education and a life beyond the hopelessness of the 1930's Great Depression.
 Originally produced on Broadway in 1955, this piece draws from the playwright's own experiences, and focuses on several working class characters diligently earning a living in a Brooklyn automobile parts warehouse.
 The Broadway revival production was recognized with 9 Drama Desk Award nominations, a Tony, and Theatre World Award.